 What, then, did he mean when he called himself the "BEGINNING" in the same verse?
 Does this imply that he was in the beginning with YEHOVAH -- as many would have you believe?
 The answer to these questions is found in Revelation 3:14, which says --

 In this scripture Yeshua calls himself the "beginning of the creation of God [YEHOVAH]."
 Yes, of course!
-Man -- in his present physical state -- is only a HALF-CREATED being, because we, mankind, are still corruptible flesh, as Paul says in I Corinthians 15:53:
+The Israelite man -- in his present physical state -- is only a HALF-CREATED being, because those of us of Israel are still corruptible flesh, as Paul says in I Corinthians 15:53:

-However, Yeshua the Messiah -- because he is the FIRST to be raised from the dead to eternal life -- is NOW in the FULL IMAGE of YEHOVAH; he is PERFECTED.
-He has become the First, or the Beginning -- AMONG MEN -- to reach the state of PERFECT, completed, whole creation, as YEHOVAH's plan for mankind is.
+However, Yeshua the Messiah -- because he is the FIRST to be raised from the dead of Israel to eternal life -- is NOW in the FULL IMAGE of YEHOVAH; he is PERFECTED.
+He has become the First, or the Beginning -- AMONG ISRAELITE MEN -- to reach the state of PERFECT, completed, whole creation, as YEHOVAH's plan for His people Israel is.

 Therefore, he was NOT referring to pre-existence in calling himself the "Beginning" in Revelation 22:13.
-Yeshua the Messiah simply means that HE was the "Beginning" -- the FIRST PERFECTED of YEHOVAH's whole creation plan for mankind.
+Yeshua the Messiah simply means that HE was the "Beginning" -- the FIRST PERFECTED of YEHOVAH's whole creation plan for His people Israel.